smudgelang/smear/doc/tutorial/pinball-tutorial.rst

 handled.
 That second option is what the ``SRT_wait_for_idle`` function does.
 It acts like a fence in that all events sent before it are handled before it returns.

+.. sidebar:: Smear, the runtime environment

+   We've mostly glossed over all the ``SRT_`` functions getting called in our example **main.c** programs.
+SRT stands for Smear RunTime, and it does a lot of the work of actually making our state machines run.
+The functions called in all of the example **main.c** programs are defined and documented in **smear.h**.

+   By itself, Smudge generates very system-agnostic code.
+That means it needs the user to implement certain functions for event queueing and dispatch, as well as error handling and memory management.
+You can see these functions all listed in **01_pinball_ext.h**.

+   When you link against Smear with ``-lsmear``, you're getting all these ``SMUDGE_`` functions defined for you.
+The call to ``SRT_HANDLERS(pinball)`` defines ``pinball_Send_Message`` in a way that works with the rest of Smear's implementation.

+   This tutorial uses Smear because implementing all those functions is a distraction.
+However, Smudge just relies on those functions in **01_pinball_ext.h** being defined and having certain semantics.
+Smear (and this tutorial) depends on things from the POSIX environment, but there's no reason why Smudge code can't be ported to a system that doesn't support pthreads.
+In fact, when Smudge was originally developed, the target system didn't look anything like POSIX.

 Error Handling
 --------------